Bible Study, Prayer, and Homily Resources

 Whom shall I send?
 Who will go for us?
 (Isa 6:8)

 Isaiah then had the freedom to respond, “Here I am.
 Send me.”
-(Isa 6:8) In the second reading (1 Cor 15:1-11) God’s grace overcame Paul’s past as he wrote,
+(Isa 6:8) In the second reading (1 Cor 15:1-11), Paul tells us God’s grace overcame his past:

 But by the grace of God I am what I am, and his grace to me has not been ineffective.
 Indeed, I have toiled harder than all of them; not I, however, but the grace of God (that is) with me.
 (1 Cor 15:10)